 You cannot negotiate unless you know what is or is not possible.
 It is sensible to at least get advice from a specialised family lawyer as to what your rights and entitlements may be before sitting down with the other party.
 Remember that your friends may know about their separation but they do not know all there is to know about yours.

 Don’t – ignore matters

-The surest way to end up in expensive Court proceedings is to bury your head in the sand and hope it all goes away.
-Faced with someone who refuses to negotiate, the other party will have no option but to ask the Court to sort matters out.
-Ignoring Court proceedings can result in you having to pay the costs of failing to do what you should have done.
+The surest way to end up in expensive court proceedings is to bury your head in the sand and hope it all goes away.
+Faced with someone who refuses to negotiate, the other party will have no option but to ask the court to sort matters out.
+Ignoring court proceedings can result in you having to pay the costs of failing to do what you should have done.
 Ultimately it could end up with your committal to prison.

-D0 – get full disclosure
+Do – get full disclosure

 The aim is to divide the assets of the relationship between you in as fair a way as possible.
 You can only do this if you know what is available for division.
 It is therefore important that you ensure that you get full information about the finances of your partner and that you give full details of your own.